UCSD-ECEMAE-148/148-winter-2025-final-project-team-3/README.md

   - Integrated our own custom PID control to self-align towards boxes with April Tags.
 - Created custom GPS algorithm for autonomous navigation to warehouse points.
   - Also used custom PID control along with cross track error algorithm to stay on path.
+  - Used .csv files and parsed them for GPS coordinates
 <hr>

 ## Challenges